Great grey owl: Threats

-Other dangers to great grey owls include rodenticides, collisions with vehicles, and the West Nile Virus.
-The West Nile virus is likely to become more prevalent with climate change.
-In Ontario and northeastern Oregon there are confirmed great grey owl deaths from the virus.
+Other dangers to great grey owls include rodenticides, collisions with vehicles, and the West Nile virus, which is likely to become more prevalent with climate change.
+In Ontario and northeastern Oregon, great grey owl deaths from the virus have been confirmed.
 Testing of owls in the Yosemite area since 2005 has found evidence of the virus in that population.

 Their large size protects great grey owls from natural predators.
 Great horned owls, various small carnivores, and black bears have been documented preying on young, but such predators rarely threaten adults, and owls have been known to fend off animals as large as black bears when defending their nests.
 The only known predator of adult great grey owls is the Eurasian eagle-owl (Bubo bubo), which occasionally preys on the former in parts of Europe.

 Territorial behavior

-The great grey owl is not as aggressive as most other apex predators.
+Great grey owls are not as aggressive as most other apex predators.
 They are less likely to attack each other or potential threats than are other large predatory birds.
 They do not protect a large nesting territory, nor do they defend hunting territories through aggression.
-As an exception, the female is aggressive in protecting eggs and owlets.
-She is especially alert and aggressive when fledglings first leave the nest but cannot yet fly, and thus are extremely vulnerable.
+As an exception, the females are aggressive in protecting eggs and owlets and are especially alert and aggressive when fledglings first leave the nest but cannot yet fly so are extremely vulnerable.

 This lack of territorial aggressiveness makes the great grey owl difficult to find in the field.
 Most owls respond to their own species calls if played back in a nesting territory.
-Great grey owls will often ignore such calls.
+Great grey owls often ignore such calls.
 They also do not flush every time a human approaches or drives past.
-The great grey owl often remains still even if a human is nearby and therefore they are often overlooked or unnoticed.
+The great grey owl often remains still even if a human is nearby, so they are often overlooked or unnoticed.